terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 **Document** is a special type of Object.
 Documents are always top-level objects, never embedded inside other objects, using the Link Property you can link documents to each other.

-**Enum** or Enumerated is a special data type that enables for a property to be a set of predefined constants.
+**Enum** or Enumerated is a special data type that enables a property to be a set of predefined constants.
 The property must be equal to one of the values that have been predefined for it.
-To use this set of values you'll need to create a Enum Property and link it to a Emun Element.
+To use this set of values you'll need to create an Enum Property and link it to an Emun Element.

-Let's use this elements in practice.
+Let's use these elements in practice.

 -----------------------------------------